 Basically you’ll have three chances to create your video answer, so don’t sweat!
 We mean literally.

-You might be telling yourself, “Well, since I don’t know what the question will be anyhow, there’s no use in preparing,” but that actually couldn’t be father from the truth.
+You might be telling yourself, “Well, since I don’t know what the question will be anyhow, there’s no use in preparing,” but that actually couldn’t be further from the truth.
 You’ve got to get comfortable with being in front of the camera.
-So here are FIVE tips to help you get ready:
+So here are SEVEN tips to help you get ready:

 1) Practice Practice, Practice: Like anything else, the more you practice, the better you will become.
 It’s just like swinging a bat or kicking a ball.
 Like the GMAT, the TOEFL, or any other test, crushing this video essay means preparing for it, and the first step is recognizing of the types of questions that are asked.
 Go through the questions from previous years, and prepare one-minute answers to them.
 Sure, you will get a different question, but the practice will be invaluable.
 Ideally you will not only practice the questions with a timer, but record yourself, watch it, show to others, analyze it, and make corrections.
 Get comfortable with the type of questions that have been asked and your ability to craftily articulate an answer on the spot.

 2) Keep your goals in mind: Let’s not forget that no matter what the question is, this is still a business school essay, and business school revolves around one main thing – your getting better management roles in the business world.
 That doesn’t mean you should answer any question asked by blurting out what your goals are, but it does mean that you should always keep them in mind no matter what question you’re asked and incorporate them or speak to them whenever possible.
 That’s the point of the entire application, and that always remains the same whether you’re writing a response or recording yourself speaking.